luqmanbarry/aro-classic-terraform/gitops/apps/platform/namespace-onboarding/README.md

 - tenant repo credential secrets are created with `ExternalSecret`
 - tenant repo credentials support the same HTTPS and SSH pattern used in the other factory repos
 - tenant namespaces are added to the shared Argo CD instance only when the tenant is enabled
+- the shared tenant Argo CD route is off by default until an admin chooses to expose it

 You can also tune the shared tenant Argo CD instance through `sharedTenantArgoCD.instance`, for example: